Seattle Children's Hospital wants you to have all the information you need to understand your child's kidney disorder.

 - The National Kidney and Urologic Diseases Information Clearinghouse (NKUDIC) is an information dissemination service connected to the National Institutes of Health, a program under the U.S. Department of Health and Human Services.
 The site has information about current clinical trials that are recruiting patients, as well as statistics and information about kidney diseases.

 - Transplant Experience is a program that can help you get the most out of each day and help you be ready for what's ahead.

-Many books can be checked out from the Family Resource Center at Seattle Children’s or found at your local library or bookstore.
+There are many books available for you to borrow from the Family Resource Center at Seattle Children's, or you can find these titles at your local library or bookstore.

 The Inside Story: A Kid's Guide to Kidney and Liver Transplants, by Karen Crowe, is written to educate kids on what to expect before and after surgery.